DrBoLi/Environmental_Engineer_Salary/README.md

 - Salary
 - Summary

-'EnvironmentalEngineerJobAnalysis.ipyn' is the main notebook for this analysis.
+`EnvironmentalEngineerJobAnalysis.ipyn` is the main notebook for this analysis.

 ## Data Cleaning
 I cleaned the data that was scrapped from the Indeed.